Event Dates

 - Somewhat less traditional?
 The Hunky Jesus and Foxy Mary contests, some burlesque, and a bonnet contest.
 It’s a widely beloved event, and many people bring the whole family.

-- All funds raised during the event go to local gay charities raising vital funds for their continued endeavours.
+- All funds raised during the event go to local gay charities raising vital funds for their continued endeavors.

 - Enjoy an evening of entertainment hosted by celebrity guest emcee and drag icon Peaches Christ.
 Events include a drag-variety show , live performances, and holy acts by the Sisters themselves.